The Wilds … Empowering People. Saving Wildlife.

-The Mid-Sized Carnivore Conservation Center, new in 2007, is 60-acre site designed to meet the needs of animals such as cheetahs, African wild dogs and dholes, a wild canine from Asia.
+A stop along the Open Air Safari and Wildside Tour is the Mid-Sized Carnivore Conservation Center is 60-acre site designed to meet the needs of animals such as cheetahs, African wild dogs and dholes, a wild canine from Asia.
 This complex features walking trails, elevated boardwalks and observation decks offering stunning views of a series of enclosures housing these highly-social animals.
-You can look also in on specialized veterinary facilities and learn more from staff working there.

 The Outpost is situated in the midst of the largest section of the animal area, with sweeping views of rolling grasslands.
-Visitors can stay at their leisure, observing herds of rhinos, antelope and other wildlife behaving much as they would in the wild.
-The Outpost offers great opportunities for photography, and another chance to interact with and learn from the Wilds’ staff.
+Visitors can camp overnight at The Outpost.
+Relax and unwind while observing herds of rhinos, giraffe and other wildlife behaving much as they would in the wild.
+The Outpost offers great opportunities for photography, and another chance to interact with and learn from The Wilds’ staff.

-Nomad Ridge at the Wilds offers a luxury tented-camp experience package for adults interested in a special getaway.
+Nomad Ridge at The Wilds offers a luxury tented-camp experience package for adults (21+) interested in a special getaway.
 The overnight package includes meals, tours and more.

-Friday and Saturday evenings from June through September the Wilds offers Sunset Safaris, a special experience featuring a buffet dinner and twilight tour.
-Many of the animals become more active as the sun goes down, and the Wilds offers many great vistas for enjoying the summer sunset.
+Select Friday and Saturday evenings from June through August The Wilds offers Sunset Safaris, a special experience featuring a buffet dinner and twilight tour.
+Many of the animals become more active as the sun goes down, and The Wilds offers many great vistas for enjoying the summer sunset.

 Pre-scheduled groups of 20 or more qualify for discounts, and can call ahead to arrange for private tours and catered buffet or deli lunches.

-The Wilds is open to the public 10 a.m. to 4 p.m. daily May through September, and weekends only in October.
+The Wilds is open to the public 9 a.m. to 4 p.m. daily May through October.
 Open Memorial Day and Labor Day.